 The Occupational Safety and Health Act of 1970 was passed to prevent workers from being killed or seriously harmed at work.
 Employees and their representatives have the right file a complaint and request an OSHA inspection of their workplace if they believe there is a serious hazard or their employer is not following OSHA standards.
 Workers do not have to know whether a specific OSHA standard has been violated to file a complaint.
 They should file a complaint as soon as possible after noticing the hazard or lack of compliance because OSHA citations may be issued only for violations that exist now or existed in the past six months.
 OSHA hotline 1 (800) 321-6742 or call your local OSHA Regional or Area Office.

-In 2010, Higher (then RefugeeWorks) published a series of guides on recertification that are still helpful today.
+In 2010, Higher (then RefugeeWorks) published a series of guides on returning to a profession that that a refugee once worked in.
 The guides are for foreign-trained professionals who are seeking to practice their profession in the United States.
 It describes the structure and future of the profession and workforce composition, as well as the skills, training, and credentials needed to advance in the field.
 These guides are an essential resource for refugees, other newcomers, and employment specialists.

 Opportunities for Refugee Engineers (PDF)

 Please also visit:

 World Education Services an organization that evaluate and advocate for the recognition of international education qualifications.

 Upwardly Global an organization whose mission is to eliminate employment barriers for skilled immigrants and refugees, and integrate this population into the professional U.S. workforce.

 Need technical assistance in other areas of your programs?
 Check out all of ORR’s Technical Assistance providers below.
 You can also see all their upcoming events on our calendar.